crystallabs/crysterm/README.md

 ## Screen capture

-Any window or single widget can record itself and produce PNG or APNG/GIF/MP4/WebM/JPEG via ffmpeg, and a textual `.dump` format, including live recording of a running UI at a chosen fps and compositing of in-band graphics (sixel/kitty/iterm) into the capture.
+Any window or single widget can record itself and produce a still PNG (encoded in-process, no external tools), any other format — APNG, GIF, MP4, WebM, JPEG, … — by piping frames to `ffmpeg`, and a textual `.dump` format, including live recording of a running UI at a chosen fps and compositing of in-band graphics (sixel/kitty/iterm) into the capture.

 Setting
 `CRYSTERM_SHOT` / `CRYSTERM_ANIM` / `CRYSTERM_DUMP` makes *any* Crysterm